 About Project HOPE

 Founded in 1958, Project HOPE is a leader in global health development and emergency relief programs.
 An international nonprofit organization, we save lives and improve health, especially among women and children.
-We accomplish our mission by improving the knowledge, abilities and tools of the health workforce to deliver high quality health services to communities in need.
-With programs in over 30 countries, we work at the epicenter of today’s greatest health challenges including infectious and chronic diseases, disasters and health crises, maternal, neonatal and child health and the policies that impact how health care is delivered.
-Learn more at www.projecthope.org and follow us on Twitter @projecthopeorg
+We accomplish our mission by improving the knowledge, abilities, and tools of the health workforce to deliver high quality health services to communities in need.
+With programs in more than 25 countries, we work at the epicenter of today’s greatest health challenges including infectious and chronic diseases, disasters and health crises, maternal, neonatal and child health, and the policies that impact how health care is delivered.
+Learn more at www.projecthope.org and follow us on Twitter @projecthopeorg.

 Get news from the field and updates on how your donations are being put to work.